Mapy542/via/README.md

 - **Virtual File System (FUSE)**: Access Google Drive files as if they were on your local disk without allocating local storage
 - **Mirror Mode**: Optionally keep a full local copy of your Google Drive for offline access and performant read/write operations
 - **On-Demand Access**: Files are downloaded only when you need them in Fuse sync
+- **Shared Native Document Controls**: Choose how Google-native docs appear across mirror sync and FUSE from one setting
-- **Offline Access**: Cached FUSE files are available offline and sync back when you're online, and mirror mode allows full local copies
+- **Offline Access**: Mirror sync keeps a full local copy when enabled, and already-cached FUSE files remain available offline
 - **Conflict Resolution**: Automatic detection and handling of file conflicts
 - **Native Filesystem Integration**: Works with file system for access in all applications or cli
 - **Interface**: Easy to use GUI with system tray integration for quick access and notifications